bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

   ansible-playbook /etc/bluebanquise/playbooks/managements.yml --limit management1 --tags bluebanquise

-This will install the needed few rpms (python filters).
+This will install the requirements to run BlueBanquise (mostly python filters for Ansible).

 Then play the whole playbook: